samdow/language-design/language-design.md

 Additionally, one word can mean different things in different contexts.
 For example, in England, a rubber is an eraser while, in American slang, a rubber is a condom.
-This leads to confusion between humans who speak the same language, so it is impossible to expect an artificial machine to understand the nuances.
+This leads to confusion between humans who speak the same language, so it is extremely difficult to expect an artificial machine to understand the nuances.

 On the other hand, Pavlus' article explains the problems with too many technical terms.
 He mentions the steep learning curve involved with Perl and